 The "Salmon in the Classroom" project is sponsored by the Michigan Department of natural resources and made possible at Fulton Schools through a grant from the Gratiot County Community Foundation.
-Mr. Winsor has been a participating teacher for ten (10) years, and Fulton Schools has been a participating district for six (6) years.
+Mr. Winsor has been a participating teacher for fifteen (15) years, and Fulton Schools has been a participating district for eleven (11) years.
 Over the course of the project, it has evolved into a cross-curricular activity that integrates science, social studies, math and language arts.
-Fulton has been lucky enough to work with a number of biologists and engineers at the Michigan Department of Environmental Quality (DEQ) through this project as well.
+Fulton has been lucky enough to work with a number of biologists and engineers at the Michigan Department of Environment, Great Lakes and Energy (EGLE) through this project as well.
 Students see real-world examples of science careers and get first-hand experiences into those careers through "Salmon in the Classroom."

 Students start the project by watching the following flipped lesson.
 This flipped lesson introduces the facets of "Salmon in the Classroom" and the reasons that Salmon have become an important introduced species into the Great Lakes ecosystem.